Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/index.rst

 3. Config a dataset
 ~~~~~~~~~~~~~~~~~~~~~~

-In this section, we introduce how to config a dataset.
+This section describes how to config a dataset.
 One may select form the existing dataset or customize a novel dataset.

 - `Select from existing datasets <data/data_select.html>`_